-One of the two rainbow sidewalks coming to Phoenix will be located next to the Southwest Center for HIV/AIDS.
+One of the two rainbow sidewalks in Phoenix is located next to the Southwest Center for HIV/AIDS.
 The center is pivotal in educating and testing anyone who believes they may have come into contact with a sexually transmitted disease.

 This location is also next to the thriving Phoenix First Friday event; it has become one of the nation’s largest self-guided art walks.
 Enjoy the culture and spirit of downtown every first Friday of the month as thousands of Phoenicians take over the streets of downtown Phoenix for the art walk each month, viewing gallery exhibits, perusing funky boutiques and outdoor vendors and enjoying performers and indie bands.

-We are looking to raise money to cover the cost of installing permanent rainbow colors on two crosswalks in Phoenix, AZ.
-Any amount you can donate will help us reach out goal!
+We are looking to raise money to cover the cost of maintaining the two rainbow crosswalks in Phoenix, AZ.
+Any amount you can donate will help us in the maintenance of the existing crosswalks and installation of more locations!
 Donations through this web page will be restricted to the implementation and maintenance of the Rainbow Crosswalks in Phoenix, AZ.

 Who We Are